Prisons Face Lack Of Basic Facilities: MOHR Report - UrduPoint

 The commission of reforms in prisons reported lack of basic facilities in jails with shortage of proper medical facilities, ambulances and other equipment for emergency in prison's hospitals

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Dec, 2020 ) :The commission of reforms in prisons reported lack of basic facilities in jails with shortage of proper medical facilities, ambulances and other equipment for emergency in prison's hospitals.
+ISLAMABAD (UrduPoint / Pakistan Point News - 2nd Jan, 2021 ) :The commission of reforms in prisons reported lack of basic facilities in jails with shortage of proper medical facilities, ambulances and other equipment for emergency in prison's hospitals.

 Punjab prison department showed10 perecnt of the prisons had shortage of ambulances said a report issued by Ministry of Human Rights on the Reforms of Prisoners.

-Balochistan prison authorities shared that they have only one ambulance for the entire province, according to the report.
+Balochistan prison authorities shared that they have only one ambulance for the entire province, the report said.

 The commission said approximately 200 prisoners were unable to receive medical assistance due to lack of ambulances in prisons in Sindh.